joeclark-phd/granite/plan/docker.md

 Docker is a new tool for me and I am exploring ways it can be used to simplify building, testing, deployment, etc.

+## TL/DR: How to run the app and database locally with Docker

+First, spin up a database in a background container:

+    docker container run -d -p 5432:5432 --name myGraniteDB joeclark77/granite-db:latest

+Now, spin up an application in a container, *linking* it to the database container and setting the database connection info via environment variables

+    docker container run -p 8080:8080 --link myGraniteDB:myGraniteDB -e POSTGRES_DB_URL='jdbc:postgresql://myGraniteDB:5432/granite'
+      -e POSTGRES_DB_USERNAME='granite'
+      -e POSTGRES_DB_PASSWORD='test'
+      joeclark77/granite:latest

-## TL/DR: How to run the app with Docker
+## TL/DR: How to run the app with Docker (DB and app in a Docker network)

 First, create a network for the database container and application container to be able to see each other.
 You only need to do this once: